saif-ellafi/foundryvtt-excalidraw-journals/README.md

 Check it out along my other modules (Search modules by JeansenVaars)
 #### [This module was made for free, with joy, long nights and because of hundred windows needed it, so tons of coffee :D!](https://ko-fi.com/jeansenvaars)

+### Appreciations

+Asacolips, Javiondox and ronix for cool ideas and testing help.

 # Issues?
 Go to the Issues section and let me know!